Flood Safety Awareness Week is March 14-18, 2022

 #4: Protection measures can be easy and inexpensive.
 There are many easy and inexpensive things you can do to protect your home or property from flooding damage.
 By being prepared, you can minimize loss or damage of your home, property, or business before flooding happens.

 #5: Flooding is the most common disaster in New Hampshire.
 For this reason, 219 communities in New Hampshire have opted to participate in the National Flood Insurance Program (NFIP) and have adopted Floodplain Development Regulations that incorporate the minimum federal regulations or development in flood-prone areas.
 Learn more about the NFIP program and frequently asked questions.

 - Visit FloodSmart.gov to learn more about flood insurance.

 - Visit ReadyNH.gov to learn how to be ready when a flood happens.

-Help spread the word to your community’s residents, your colleagues, and friends and relatives during Flood Safety Awareness Week using the following resources.
+Help spread the word to your community’s residents, colleagues, and friends and relatives during Flood Safety Awareness Week using the following resources.